Slides

 But it certainly was worth it !

 The body of this church is gothic, mid 15th century.
-But the the tower is older.
+But the tower is older.
 The first three levels date before 1200, came with an earlier smaller church.

 Every year in September, there's Monument Day.
 When all across the Netherlands thousands of places normally closed to the public can be visited.
+A unique opportunity to climb the two church towers in the centre of Weesp

-I decided on the church towers in Weesp.
 The old medieval one first, and later the 19th century catholic church.

 From up there in the old church, a nice view over the centre.
 Could see my own house as well.
 And the wide open green polders around.